 You may have less than the minimum amount of people, however, minimum fee still applies.

-There is a two-night stay minimum on weekends and a 3-night minimum stay on holiday weekends.
+There is a two-night stay minimum on weekends and a three-night minimum stay on holiday weekends.

 A deposit equal to the first night stay for the minimum amount of people is due within two weeks of making your reservation.
 If the deposit is not made within 14 days, your reservation will be cancelled without further notice.
 An $8.50 reservation fee is charged per reservation.